Select Page

 Untreated Anxiety

-Anxiety affects not only the person experiencing it but also the dynamics of their relationships.
-Family and friends can sometimes face moments of confusion, helplessness, or frustration, especially if they don’t fully understand what anxiety entails or how it feels.
+Anxiety doesn’t just affect the individual; it can influence the emotional dynamics of their relationships.
+Family members, partners, and friends may experience moments of confusion, helplessness, or frustration, especially when they’re unsure what anxiety truly feels like.

-It’s important for folks to recognize that anxiety isn’t just ‘nervousness’ or something that someone can ‘snap out of’.
-Reactions to stress, social situations, or daily tasks might seem exaggerated to others, but the feelings are very real and overwhelming to someone with anxiety.
+It’s important to understand that anxiety isn’t simply nervousness or something a person can “snap out of.”
+Reactions to stress, social situations, or everyday tasks may seem exaggerated from the outside, but the internal experience is often intense and overwhelming.

-Someone with anxiety may avoid certain situations, struggle to express their feelings, or react in ways that feel unpredictable.
-This can make friends and family feel unsure of how to help.
+Individuals living with anxiety may avoid certain situations, struggle to express emotions, or respond in ways that feel unpredictable.
+This can leave loved ones unsure of how to offer support or how to set healthy emotional boundaries.

-Those close to someone with anxiety may experience a mix of emotions – compassion, frustration, and even guilt if their support doesn’t seem to alleviate the anxiety.
-It’s common for those close to feel exhausted, especially when the anxiety leads to frequent reassurance-seeking or impacts daily routines.
+Those close to someone with anxiety may feel a mix of compassion, concern, and even guilt if their efforts don’t seem to help.
+Reassurance-seeking or disrupted routines can be draining, and it’s common to feel emotionally stretched.

 Living with Anxiety